louisparra/ds/playbooks/onboarding/first-90-days.md

 ---

 ## Notes & tips
 - Keep milestones small and measurable.
-If a milestone grows, split it into smaller ones using `templates/milestone-template.md`.
+If a milestone grows, split it into smaller ones using the [milestone template](../../templates/milestone-template.md).
 - Use this playbook as the baseline; adapt tasks based on team size and priorities.